omnivector-solutions/jobbergate-api/README.md

 curl --silent -H "Authorization: JWT $TOKEN" http://127.0.0.1:8080/users/ | jq
 ```

-The response shoudl look like:
+The response should look like:

 ```json
 [